Cancelling Your Health Insurance: A How-To Guide

 Other Things to Keep in Mind

 It’s important to remember that cancelling your direct debit payments does not instantly terminate your insurance coverage.
 You will need to write to the insurance company or phone them to cancel your coverage in most circumstances.
-It is possible that the policy will not be cancelled immediately, so be careful to inquire about the actual cancellation date.
+It is possible that the policy will not be cancelled immediately, so be careful to inquire regarding the actual cancellation date.

-For those who wish to terminate their policy in order to obtain a different private medical insurance coverage, you should aim to do so at the same time that their existing policy is about to expire.
+For those who wish to terminate their policy in order to obtain a different private medical insurance coverage, you should aim to do so at the same time that their existing policy is regarding to expire.
 Most insurance policies renew automatically every year; time your transition to make it easier and less expensive to make the switch.

 Conclusion